flourisholu/EEE4121F/README.md

 sudo apt-get install update
 sudo apt-get install python-statistics
 ```
+## Viewing images
+The plot grah is saved as rtt.png and the queueUse `fim rrt.png` and `fim queue.png` to view the RTT and queue plots.

 ## Running TCP experiments
 There are three experiments run for each TCP algorithm.
 For each experiment, changes are made in the *run.sh* bash script.
 Changes are made to this section of code: